Shep and the Limelites

 Shep and the Limelites was an American doo-wop trio of the early 1960s, composed of James "Shep" Sheppard (September 24, 1935 – January 24, 1970), Clarence Bassett (March 13, 1936 – January 25, 2005) and Charles Baskerville (July 6, 1936 – January 18, 1995).
-They are best known for their 1961 hit recording, "Daddy's Home", co-written by Sheppard.
+They are best known for their 1961 hit recording, "Daddy's Home", co-written by Sheppard, Bassett, and Baskerville.

 Career

 Sheppard and Bassett, both from Queens, New York, and Baskerville, originally from Virginia, organized a group in Queens in 1960.
-This was billed initially as Shane Sheppard And The Limelites, but quickly became Shep and the Limelites.
-All three had previous experience in other groups: Shep with The Heartbeats (notable for "A Thousand Miles Away"); Bassett with The Five Sharps and then, with Baskerville, in The Videos ("Trickle, Trickle" - later covered by The Manhattan Transfer).
+This was billed initially as Shane Sheppard and the Limelites, but quickly became Shep and the Limelites.
+All three had previous experience in other groups: Shep with the Heartbeats (notable for "A Thousand Miles Away"); Bassett with the Five Sharps and then, with Baskerville, in the Videos ("Trickle, Trickle" – later covered by the Manhattan Transfer).

 Shep & The Limelites' recording sessions for Hull Records started in August 1960.
-They recorded the original version of "Daddys Home" on February 1, 1961.
+They recorded the original version of "Daddy's Home" on February 1, 1961.
 "Daddy's Home" reached no. 2 on the Billboard popular music chart in May, and was covered by P. J. Proby (1970) Jermaine Jackson (1972), Toots and the Maytals (Funky Kingston 1973), Junior English, and Cliff Richard (1981).
 Later songs were not as successful as "Daddy's Home", but still sold well; among these were "What Did Daddy Do", "Ready For Your Love" and "Our Anniversary".

 Kahl Music, publisher of "A Thousand Miles Away", an earlier song written by Sheppard, sued Keel Music, publisher of "Daddy's Home", for copyright violation.
 Keel eventually lost, and this resulted in the end of the Limelites and Hull Records in 1966.
-Bassett joined The Flamingos and Baskerville joined The Players and then The Drifters.
+Bassett joined the Flamingos and Baskerville joined the Players and then the Drifters.
 Sheppard re-formed the Limelites in the late 1960s, but was murdered on January 24, 1970.
 He died in his car on the Long Island Expressway as a result of gunshot injuries sustained during an attempted robbery.
 Baskerville died, at age 58 on January 18, 1995, in New York.
 Bassett died on January 25, 2005, at age 68 from the complications of emphysema, at his home in Richmond, Virginia.

 James Sheppard's legacy includes the composing of rock 'n' roll's first song cycle.
 Writing songs for both the Heartbeats and Shep and the Limelites, he tells the story of going home to his girl, with twists along the way, getting married, and celebrating their anniversary.
 The songs that told this story were "A Thousand Miles Away", "500 Miles to Go", both with the Heartbeats; and then "Daddy's Home", "Three Steps from the Altar", "Our Anniversary", and "What Did Daddy Do?" for Shep and the Limelites.